grigorvladimir/Portfolio/README.md

 # Portfolio Vladimir Grigorian

-#### Thare is not much that i can show hear, all my projects in past years were proproetary for Kamaz motor kompany,
+hare is not much that i can show hear, all my projects in past years were proproetary for Kamaz motor kompany,

-#### so i ended up adding one project that i did in university and one more that i did as traning/test for my work project
+so i ended up adding one project that i did in university and one more that i did as traning/test for my work project

 ###